drunkleen/gatekeeper/README.md

 ## Donation

 If you have found GateKeeper valuable and would like to contribute to its ongoing development, your support is greatly appreciated.
-You can show your appreciation by making a donation through [طریق [PayPal](https://www.paypal.com/paypalme/RDarvishifar) یا هر یک از شبکه‌های رمزارز زیر حمایت خود را نشان دهید:
-](https://www.paypal.com/paypalme/RDarvishifar) or any of the following cryptocurrency networks:
+You can show your appreciation by making a donation through [PayPal](https://www.paypal.com/paypalme/RDarvishifar) or any of the following cryptocurrency networks:

 - **Bitcoin (BTC):** `bc1qsmvxpn79g6wkel3w67k37r9nvzm5jnggeltxl6`
 - **ETH/BNB/MATIC (ERC20, BEP20):** `0x8613aD01910d17Bc922D95cf16Dc233B92cd32d6`